Planning an event? Here’s the first step in your church communications strategy

 - How do I get the solution?

-If you scan this article up to this point, you’ll see I’ve “pitched” you on the idea of this article.
+If you scan this article up to this point, you’ll see I’ve “invited” you into the idea of this article.
 All you’re missing now is part five, “How do I get the solution?”

 It’s simple — just keep reading.

-Crafting Marketing Copy: The Difference Between Form and Formula
+Crafting a Church Communications Strategy: The Difference Between Form and Formula

 One quick aside before we get started.